Modjor/SickAdd/README.md

 Usage/Configuration:
 - Set your install path (where the DB file will be stored - need write permission)
 - Set your Sickbeard host, port and API key
-- Set your TVDB Account ID
+- Set your TVDB Account ID and/or IMDB watchlist (RSS version!!)
 - Schedule a task to run this script every x hours (IE: using cron under linux)

-That's it, enjoy your TDDB Favorites being automatically added to SickBeard using your SB default profile
+That's it, enjoy your TVDB/IMDB Favorites TV Show being automatically added to SickBeard using your SB default profile

 Release note: